esg4aspl/esg-generation-by-feature-deduction/StudentAttendanceSystemSPL.md

 | fullProduct\_QRCodeEmail       | 45          | 84          |
 | fullProduct\_QRCodeSMS         | 45          | 84          |

-The feature dependency tree is shown below.
+The feature dependency tree of this SPL is shown below.
+The features addNewClass, addNewSchedule, deleteClass and, updateRecord depend on the feature teacherAccess; the features viewRecord and  monitorAttendanceStatus depend on the feature studentAccess; and the feature traceAttendanceActivity depends on updateRecord.
 ![FeatureDependencyTree](https://github.com/esg4aspl/esg-generation-by-feature-deduction/blob/main/StudentAttendanceSystemSPL/FeatureDependencyTree.png)